CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 2025-06-26: removed speed goals for each level; replaced them with accuracy of first dictation;

-Canonical copy, contact and licence at
+Canonical copy, contact and license at
 <https://cricketbr.github.io/Crickets-Shorthand-Site>

 ## Table of Contents (Short)